XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 ## 6. Confirm the presence of the new signer list using account_objects ##

-Normally an account has lots of different types of objects, but for this new account, the only thing we've done is add a SignerList, so it should be easy to find in the results of the [`account_objects` command](reference-rippled.html#account-objects).
+Normally an account can own many objects of different types (such as trust lines and offers).
+For this tutorial, we created a new account, so the SignerList is the only object in the response from the [`account_objects` command](reference-rippled.html#account-objects).

-    $ rippled account_objects rnBFvgZphmN39GWzUJeUitaP22Fr9be75H
+    $ rippled account_objects rEuLyBCvcw4CFmzv8RepSiAoNgF8tTGJQC validated
     Loading: "/home/mduo13/.config/ripple/rippled.cfg"
     Connecting to 127.0.0.1:5005
     {
        "result" : {
-          "account" : "rnBFvgZphmN39GWzUJeUitaP22Fr9be75H",
+          "account" : "rEuLyBCvcw4CFmzv8RepSiAoNgF8tTGJQC",
           "account_objects" : [
              {
                 "Flags" : 0,
                 "LedgerEntryType" : "SignerList",
                 "OwnerNode" : "0000000000000000",
-                "PreviousTxnID" : "3950D98AD20DA52EBB1F3937EF32F382D74092A4C8DF9A0B1A06ED25200B5756",
+                "PreviousTxnID" : "8FDC18960455C196A8C4DE0D24799209A21F4A17E32102B5162BD79466B90222",
-                "PreviousTxnLgrSeq" : 16061437,
+                "PreviousTxnLgrSeq" : 5,
                 "SignerEntries" : [
                    {
                       "SignerEntry" : {